Billy1900/Awesome-Machine-Learning/CV/readme.md

 Edges correspond to a change of pixels’ intensity.
 To detect it, the easiest way is to apply filters that highlight this intensity change in both directions: horizontal (x) and vertical (y).

-When the image is smoothed, the derivatives Ix and Iy w.r.t. x and y are calculated.
+When the image is smoothed, the derivatives $I_x$ and $I_y$ w.r.t. x and y are calculated.
 It can be implemented by convolving I with Sobel kernels Kx and Ky, respectively:
 $K_{x}=\left(\begin{array}{ccc}-1 & 0 & 1 \\ -2 & 0 & 2 \\ -1 & 0 & 1\end{array}\right), K_{y}=\left(\begin{array}{ccc}1 & 2 & 1 \\ 0 & 0 & 0 \\ -1 & -2 & -1\end{array}\right)$

 Then, the magnitude G and the slope θ of the gradient are calculated as follow: